IAmWave/NSWI015/theory_questions.md

         * `inet_pton`, `inet_ntop`, `getprotobyname`, `getservbyname`
     - Why do the functions for converting from local and network byte order have to be used?
         * network: big-endian, computers mostly little-endian
 - Describe standard functions for conversion from hostname to address and back, their use for client and server.
 What advantages do they have compared to non-standard functins?
     * `getaddrinfo`, `getnameinfo`
 - Describe possibilities of sequential and parallel handling of clients of TCP server.
     * parallel: `fork()` after `accept()` (new child process per client), or after `listen()` (pool of workers)
-- How does inetd work?
+- How does `inetd` work?
 How does parallel handling of UDP clients look like?
-    * a single socket
+    * a single socket may be used to talk to multiple clients
 - What are the ways of expecting/handling data from multiple descriptors?
     * `select`, `poll`
     - How are the functions used when implementing network server which handles multiple clients from one process without the use of threads?